mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindatetime/daysinyear/index.md

 The **`daysInYear`** accessor property of {{jsxref("Temporal.PlainDateTime")}} instances returns a positive integer representing the number of days in the year of this date.
 It is [calendar](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal#calendars)-dependent.

-The set accessor of `daysInWeek` is `undefined`.
+The set accessor of `daysInYear` is `undefined`.
 You cannot change this property directly.

 For general information and more examples, see {{jsxref("Temporal/PlainDate/daysInYear", "Temporal.PlainDate.prototype.daysInYear")}}.